Glaucoma in the African American and Hispanic Communities: What We Know in 2023

 African Americans and Hispanics are at increased risk of developing glaucoma.
-Find out why and learn about important steps that can prevent vision loss from this eye disease.
+Find out why and learn about important steps you can take to prevent vision loss.

-Cataracts are the leading cause of blindness worldwide, but they can be “cured” with surgery.
-However, a leading cause of irreversible blindness is glaucoma, and it is a significant public health problem because it is estimated that half of all people who have glaucoma do not know that they have it.
-This is because the most common form, open-angle glaucoma, has no symptoms, and is thus often called the “silent thief of sight.”
+Glaucoma is a leading cause of irreversible blindness.
+Unlike cataracts, the leading cause of blindness worldwide which can be “cured” with cataract surgery, there is no way to reverse vision loss due to glaucoma.
+Further, researchers estimate that half of all people with glaucoma do not know that they have it.
+This is because the most common form, open-angle glaucoma, has no symptoms, earning it the nickname the “silent thief of sight.”

-Primary open-angle glaucoma is estimated to affect 2 to 3 percent of the population in the United States in adults ages 40 and older, and the prevalence is estimated to increase as the population overall skews more towards people in older age groups.
-More than 3 million Americans age 40 and older have glaucoma, where an estimated 2.72 million have open-angle glaucoma, the most common form of this disease1.
-It has been estimated that in the United States there will be more than 4 million people over the age of 40 with glaucoma by the year 2030, and will increase to more than 6 million people in this same age group by the year 20502.
+Primary open-angle glaucoma affects an estimated 2 to 3% of U.S. adults age 40 and older, and the prevalence is predicted to increase as the population skews older over time.
+More than 3 million U.S. adults over 40 have glaucoma; of these, an estimated 2.72 million have open-angle glaucoma, the most common form of this disease1.
+By 2030, more than 4 million U.S. adults over 40 are predicted to have glaucoma; this number is expected to increase to over 6 million by 20502.
 View our glaucoma infographic.

 The Leading Cause of Blindness in African Americans